-Hanneke van Ryswyk is a Welsh Dutch artist living in Blackwater, Wexford.
+Hanneke van Ryswyk is a Welsh Dutch visual artist living in Blackwater, Wexford.

-Van Ryswyk has held six Irish solo exhibitions since moving to Ireland in 2011 and has been selected to exhibit at the RHA annual exhibition for five consecutive years.
+Van Ryswyk has held six Irish solo exhibitions since moving to Ireland in 2011 and has been selected to exhibit at the Royal Hibernian Academy [RHA] Annual Exhibition for five consecutive years.
 Hanneke has been selected for exhibitions in London, Oxford, Melbourne, VISUAL - Carlow, The Model - Sligo, The Lavit Gallery - Cork and Terra Nostra, curated by Karla Sanchez, Wexford County Council.

 She has been awarded residencies at Cill Rialaig, The Tyrone Guthrie Centre, Kultivera, Tranås, Sweden and has been awarded Visual Arts Bursaries by ArtLinks in 2014 and 2019.
-A number of paintings by Hanneke van Ryswyk can be found in the Office of Public Works collection and in private collections in Ireland, United States, United Kingdom, Australia and the Netherlands.
+Paintings by Hanneke van Ryswyk can be found in the Office of Public Works Collection, Wexford County Council Collection and in private collections in Ireland, United States, United Kingdom, Australia and the Netherlands.

 Her solo exhibition 'Residues of Time' was reviewed by the Sunday Times arts critic John P. O'Sullivan.